 Several 1 Series models have suffered from knocking noises from the rear suspension, because of faulty dampers and/or mounting bushes.

 The design is sober, although the solid build and dash clarity are beyond reproach – especially on cars with the iDrive cabin control system.
-Rear seat space is good but shallow windows hit visibility and boot capacity (360 litres with the seats up and 1,200 litres if they’re folded) is better in rivals.
+Rear seat space is a little tight and shallow windows hit visibility but boot capacity (360 litres with the seats up and 1,200 litres if they’re folded) is okay.

 All 1 Series have condition-based, variable servicing, so the car flags up when attention is needed.
 The system reviews the condition of a wide range of service items, but only those that need replacing will be renewed, so service costs are never the same.
 Services are typically due every 18,000 to 20,000 miles or two years; a minor check costs around £200, with a major one around £350.

 The coolant never needs replacing, and as the engines are chain-driven, no new cambelts are needed, but the brake fluid should be renewed every two years (£100).

 The 1 Series Mk2 has been recalled nine times.
 The first was in July 2013; cars built between February and June could suffer a loss of drive due to clutch failure.